 Cash equivalents include funds held in investments with original maturities of three months or less when purchased.
-The Company's policy regarding selection of investments, pending their use, is to ensure safety, liquidity, and capital reservation while obtaining a reasonable rate of return.
-Marketable securities consist of investments in agencies of the U.S. government, investment grade corporate notes and money market funds.
-The fair values for marketable securities are based on quoted market prices.
+The Company's policy regarding selection of investments, pending their use, is to ensure safety, liquidity, and capital preservation while obtaining a reasonable rate of return.

-The Company determines the appropriate classification of cash equivalents and marketable securities at the time of purchase and reevaluates such designation as of each balance sheet date.
+The Company determines the appropriate classification of securities at the time of purchase and reevaluates such designation as of each balance sheet date.
 The Company classifies such holdings as available-for-sale securities, which are carried at fair value, with unrealized gains and losses reported as a separate component of stockholders' equity.